 Welcome to our chaplaincy section.
-Our chaplaincy team is led by Mrs Dickinson and Mrs Graham.
+Our chaplaincy team is led by Mrs Simpson and Mrs Graham.

 Please pray for John Arnold